gutierrezdez/tinytib.js/Readme.md

 - I haven't tested on iOS.
 Please do so if you have time.
 - I didn't have time to figure out the browser based module loading commonJS or browserify stuff.
 I know it's simple, but I had something to deliver.
 - File based logging was on the list of things to do, but due to HTML5 limitations, browser shims, my lack of experience with the filesystem code, and poor browser support, I put it aside.
 - I'm using jquery.
-If that makes me inpure, sorry!
+If that makes me impure, sorry!
 Jquery helped, but probably could be refactored out.

 ## Future Ideas